TrustThink/iso13888-nonrepudiation/README.md

 2. Digitally signed using an external cryptographic library
 3. Encapsulated within a signed message container such as:

-- **IEEE 1609.2 SignedData**
+- IEEE 1609.2 SignedData
-- **ETSI TS 103 097 SignedData**
+- ETSI TS 103 097 SignedData

-The library **does not perform cryptographic signing** or message packaging.
+The library does not perform cryptographic signing or message packaging.

 ---
 ## Why This Library Exists

-ISO/IEC 13888-3 defines mechanisms for generating **non-repudiation evidence tokens**, but there are very few publicly available reference implementations for creating these tokens.
+ISO/IEC 13888-3 defines mechanisms for generating non-repudiation evidence tokens, but there are very few publicly available reference implementations for creating these tokens.

 This library was created to provide a simple, open-source implementation that developers can use to: